 Most stock-based soups are good to go for many months in the deep freeze though.
 So get to blending!

-Carrot Coconut Soup: To Peel or Not to Peel
+Carrots: To Peel or Not to Peel

 I go back and forth on whether or not I peel carrots.
 Many times I’ll just scrub them really well and call it a day.
 For some reason I decided to peel them on this day, but I’m not sure that it’s necessary.
 The carrot skin is so thin and it would get pureed with everything else without too much issue.
 The time it takes to scrub or peel though is sort of a wash.

-Notice in the above photo that some of the carrots have browned.
+Notice in the above photo that some of the carrots have been browned.
 That’s good stuff.
 That caramelization is great flavor.

-Once the onions cook down a bit, add about half of the vegetable stock and use the liquid to scrape up any bits stuck to your pan.
+Once the onions cook down a bit, add about half of the vegetable broth and use the liquid to scrape up any bits stuck to your pan.
 Then add the rest of the stock and the coconut milk.
 Bring this all to a lovely simmer and let it cook for about 15 minutes.

 If you’ve ever read a soup recipe on this site you’ll know that I always warn against blending hot liquids.
 It really is best to let the soup cool and then blend it in batches to avoid hot splatters everywhere.

 If you make enough soups, grabbing an immersion blender is probably a good investment because then you can just blend the soup in the pot.
-Clean up is easier and you don’t have to wait for it to cool down!
+Clean-up is easier and you don’t have to wait for it to cool down!

 Once the soup is blended, season it with chili sauce and salt and pepper.
 I gave a really wide range for the chili sauce amount in this soup.
-Two tablespoons is a good start for a little heat and chili favor, but please do up that amount if you are a chili fan.
+Two tablespoons is a good start for a little heat and chili flavor, but please do up that amount if you are a chili fan.

 If you’re serving it right away, spoon it up and garnish it with fresh cilantro!